-The COVID-19 vaccination has not been approved for use on children.
+The COVID-19 vaccination has not been approved for use on children under 16 years of age.
 The school should continue to follow existing protocols for student contact tracing and quarantine.

 Building Ventilation Systems

 Building ventilation plays a critical role in the overall indoor air quality (IAQ) of school buildings, including the airborne spread of the COVID-19 virus.